 SECTION 6.1.
 Nothing in this policy shall be construed to limit any other fact finder or decision maker from using any equitable means available to establish the truth or the circumstances pertinent to the complaint, provided that the complainant shall have an opportunity to respond to any information considered by the decision maker in reaching a conclusion.

-Personal Leave Model Policy [required]
+Personal Leave Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.